35 Things to Do in Prague, Czech Republic: Epic Summer Guide!

 Here is a cool little fact.
 Even though the National Museum is currently closed you can still attend musical performances in the evening.
 You can see if you’re interested in any of the concerts and that way you can get a peek inside of the National Museum.

-Dancing House building in Prague
+Dancing House building is totally unique architecture in Prague

-Dancing House building in Prague
+Dancing House building is totally unique architecture in Prague

 26) Dancing House